concord-consortium/lara/docs/lara-plugin-api.md

 /****************************************************************************
-@function openPopup: Ask lara to add a new popup window
+@function decorateContent: Ask LARA to decorate authored content (text / html)
 @arg {string[]} words - a list of case-insensitive words to be decorated
     can use limited regex
 @arg {string} replace - the replacement string.